MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/ui-testing-prerequisites.md

 - Update Node.js
 - Create a bit of initial test code and execute in Node.js.

+> [!NOTE]
-> **Note**: All the sample files for this tutorial are found in the [ui-testing folder of the Cordova samples repository](https://github.com/Microsoft/cordova-samples/tree/master/ui-testing).
+> All the sample files for this tutorial are found in the [ui-testing folder of the Cordova samples repository](https://github.com/Microsoft/cordova-samples/tree/master/ui-testing).
 Once you've created a local copy, run *npm install* to install everything referenced in package.json.

 ## Verify your Android SDK and environment variables